Digital Lecture: Decolonizing Europe with Prof. Fatima El-Tayeb

-Based on her work of the past fifteen years, Fatima El-Tayeb will speak about decolonizing processes that still need to find alignment with a postmigrant and non-essentialist understanding of Europeanness.
-Furthermore, she will discuss the integral role of Europeans of Colour for the continents past, present, and, future.
+Based on her work of the past fifteen years, Fatima El-Tayeb spoke about decolonizing processes that still need to find alignment with a postmigrant and non-essentialist understanding of Europeanness.
+Furthermore, she discussed the integral role of Europeans of Colour for the continents past, present, and, future.

-The event “Decolonizing Europe“ is hosted by the project and Instagram channel Postmigrant Europe (@postmigrant_europe) and the peer education network Understanding Europe.
-It is part of the European Summer School for Understanding Europe peer educators.
+The event “Decolonizing Europe“ was hosted by the project and Instagram channel Postmigrant Europe (@postmigrant_europe) and the peer education network Understanding Europe.
+It was part of the European Summer School for Understanding Europe peer educators.

-The discussion will be moderated by Nozizwe Dube, Young European of the Year 2017, and is going to be held in English.
+The discussion was moderated by Nozizwe Dube, Young European of the Year 2017, and held in English.

-The digital lecture will be streamed via the Schwarzkopf Foundation Youtube channel.
-Questions may be asked in writing during the event.
-A registration is not necessary.
+The digital lecture was streamed via the Schwarzkopf Foundation Youtube channel.
+Questions could be asked in writing during the event.